Our Philosophy

 Our History

-History for the 21st Century was established by Trevor Getz and Steve Harris in 2019, with financial support from the Agentives Fund, a private foundation committed to bold changes in education.
+History for the 21st Century was co-founded by Trevor Getz and Steve Harris in 2019, with financial support from the Agentives Fund, a private foundation committed to bold changes in education.
 We kicked-off our work with a conference in San Francisco, which 20+ leaders in college history teaching and world history got together to see if there were some better ways to help instructors help students understand and use history.

-Over the long-term, we look forward to becoming a core resource for college history instructors in both world and US history.
+Over the long-term, we look forward to becoming a core resource for college history instructors in both world and US history!

 Our Team

-Jesse Spohnholz, Washington State University
+Director: Jesse Spohnholz, Washington State University

 Executive Committee